 1. Settings and how they work.

-The Rancilio Rocky uses manual dial settings at the base of the bean hopper to adjust the grind--no fancy digital interfaces, here.
+The Rancilio Rocky uses manual dial setting at the base of the bean hopper to adjust the grind--no fancy digital interfaces, here.
 As well, it has far fewer stepped adjustments available than the Baratza Vario's impressive 200 choices.

 2. Build and design details.